Revature-Forge/Forge-Backend/README.md

 # Forge Portfolio Rework-Backend
 ## What is the Forge Portfolio Rework?
 The Forge Portfolio Rework is an overhaul of Revature's portfolio system on their website.
-This rework is based on refactoring code that a previous batch had created.
+This rework is based on refactoring code that a previous batch created.

 # Features
 ## Test Driven Development
 Test Driven Development was achieved with the use of SonarCloud.
-SonarCloud is an application that can be attached to a Git repository, and will check all of the code from a push before it is allowed to be merged with the main branch.
+SonarCloud is an application that can be attached to a Git Repository and ensures that the code can build without errors.
+SonarCloud also check for code smells and test coverage to check the code quality and test coverage has met the given standards.

 ## Data Tables, Models, and Controllers
 Each Model has its own respective Table and Controller as follows: